 Net Protein Utilization

 This is a way we can find how digestible the proteins are.
 It is done by measuring how much nitrogen is taken in from the amino acids in a protein.
-The more nitrogen we see absorbed, the more digestible the protein is.
+The more nitrogen we see absorb, the more digestible the protein is.

 These have not been entirely standardized, but there is one method that scientists prefer most.
 The general formula is nitrogen retained divided by the absorbed nitrogen and then multiplied by 100.
 This gets you the BV.